SimonBlanke/Gradient-Free-Optimizers/docs/source/faq/index.rst

 GFO focuses on simplicity and transparency:

-- Search spaces are just NumPy arrays (no special types)
+- Search spaces are Python dictionaries with tuples, arrays, lists, or optional SciPy distributions
 - All 23 algorithms share the same interface
-- Pure Python with minimal dependencies
+- Small core dependency surface
 - Serves as the backend for Hyperactive